openvinotoolkit/openvino/tools/benchmark_tool/README.md

    ```sh
    python3 downloader.py --name googlenet-v1 -o <models_dir>
    ```
-2. Convert the model to the Inference Engine IR format.
+2. Convert the model to the OpenVINO IR format.
 Run Model Optimizer with the path to the model, model format (which must be FP32 for CPU and FPG) and output directory to generate the IR files:
    ```sh
    mo --input_model <models_dir>/public/googlenet-v1/googlenet-v1.caffemodel --data_type FP32 --output_dir <ir_dir>
    ```